This post may contain affiliate links. For more information, please see my full disclosure policy.

 Life Cycles

 Spring is the season of new life and new beginnings which makes it the perfect time to begin introducing your preschooler to the concept of life cycles.
-Whether you’re learning about butterflies and ladybugs or plants and animals, incorporating the stages of a life cycle into your learning instantly allows you to explore the science of nature with your child.

 Community Helpers – Farmer

-The perfect theme unit for children that loved learning about the farm!
 Obviously, the farm can’t operate without a farmer and his/her job is an important one!

 Community Helpers – Chef

-The farmer grew the food and, in some cases, the supermarket sold the food, but who cooks the food?
+The farmer grew the food and in some cases, the supermarket sold the food, but who cooks the food?

 Well, that question can be answered with another community helper theme unit.
 The chef!